sznowicki/nowicki-io/content/blog/2023-02-17-no-more-gatsby/index.md

 ## Do I recommend this way?

 Yes.
 In that article that I may never finish I will explain why I think frameworks these days are getting irrelevant in favor of smart bundlers and native nodejs / Web API features.

 I started doing similar at work where our apps and frameworks (that we make ourselves) are much more  complex.
 We pick dependencies that fill the gaps between what we want to do and what is available natively in nodejs or Web API.
 They should do one thing, be unopinionated and enable us instead of restricting us in **how** we want to approach things.

 ## No more frameworks?

-Of course I'm not saying everyone should do as we do.
+Of course, I'm not saying everyone should do as we do.
 I'm sure there are teams and setups where frameworks give something that might be most valuable: well known conventions.

 And this is fine, pick the tools that suits you.
 Never listen blindly to people on the internet.